Discover what galactic delicacies await you in Disney Parks’ upcoming Star Wars-themed land.

 Check out more food and beverages coming to Star Wars: Galaxy's Edge below!

-See more of Star Wars: Galaxy’s Edge in StarWars.com’s complete photo and image gallery.
+- See more of Star Wars: Galaxy’s Edge in StarWars.com’s photo gallery and check back for updates

 Dan Brooks is Lucasfilm’s senior content strategist of online, the editor of StarWars.com, and a writer.
 He loves Star Wars, ELO, and the New York Rangers, Jets, and Yankees.
 Follow him on Twitter @dan_brooks where he rants about all these things.